Unrealized Projects 1930-1934

 UTA VON NAUMBURG (early 1930s)

-A rumor form a Swedish magazine was, that someone plans a film on Uta's life with Garbo in the lead.
+A rumor from a Swedish magazine was that someone planned a film on Uta's life with Garbo in the lead.
 No details are known.

 SOURCE: Swedish magazine